WeTransfer/sqewer/DETAILS.md

     require 'my_applicaion'
     Sqewer::CLI.run

-This will connect to the queue at the URL set in the `SQS_QUEUE_URL` environment variable.
+This will connect to the queue at the URL set in the `SQS_QUEUE_URL` environment variable, and use all the default parameters.
+The `CLI` module will also set up a signal handler to terminate the current jobs cleanly if the commandline app receives a USR1, TERM or INT signal.

 You can also run a worker without signal handling, for example in test environments.
 Note that the worker is asynchronous, it has worker threads